The PADI Self Reliant Course with American Divers International

 Surface marker buoy, such as a delayed surface marker buoy (DSMB) or lift bag with at least 30 meters/100 feet of line.

 Redundant gas source – pony cylinder, twin cylinders with isolation valve or sidemount configuration.
-Redundant gas supply must be configured so that the diver can access it with one hand.
+The redundant gas supply must be configured so that the diver can access it with one hand.
 The redundant air source must include an SPG. (recommend a 30 or 40 cu ft cylinder…absolute minimum would be a 19 cu ft cylinder.
 A Spare Air or similar size redundant air source will not be sufficient for course skill requirements) (the student will also require the necessary rigging to carry the redundant air source)

 Redundant depth gauge and bottom timer, or dive computer.